How to Re-Engage Old SaaS Leads to your Funnel

 — Joel Gascoigne, Founder & CEO of Buffer

-Present strong results with a case study:
+Present strong results with a case study.

 What better way to entice leads back by showing them what success they’re missing?

 Peer proof is strong in marketing and you can put a few quotes and stats to use in bringing back lost leads.
 Case studies, like content, are something your team should be working on to strengthen your company’s authority.
 They’re a strong sales tool and are something that leads look for when learning about your product.
+Learn more about how to use case studies to show the value of your SaaS here.

 On Beamer’s site, we display case studies from different industries to show how our product can be used diversely and make sure we appeal to everyone.